jose-donato/docs/content/sdk/guides/guides/econometrics.md

 ### Working with Panel data

-Within the examples of there is one panel dataset available named `wage_panel`.
+Within the examples there is one panel dataset available named `wage_panel`.
 This is a dataset from the paper by Vella and M. Verbeek (1998), “Whose Wages Do Unions Raise?
 A Dynamic Model of Unionism and Wage Rate Determination for Young Men,” Journal of Applied Econometrics 13, 163-183.
 This is a well-known dataset also used within Chapter 14 of <a href="https://www.amazon.com/Introductory-Econometrics-Modern-Approach-Economics/dp/1111531048" target="_blank">Introduction to Econometrics by Jeffrey Wooldridge</a>.

 ```python
 # Load the data